 Watching for recurrence

 Children with a tumor on an arm or leg may have decreased growth in the affected limb and differences in limb length as the child ages.
-This should be monitored, and an evaluation by an orthopedist (bone doctor) is recommended if this develops.
+This should be monitored, and a medical evaluation by an orthopedist (bone doctor) is recommended if this develops.

-Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects, such as growth abnormalities, bladder dysfunction, infertility, and the possibility of a secondary cancer, such as bone sarcoma, a brain tumor, or acute myeloid leukemia (AML).
+Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects, such as problems with the child's physical growth and development, bladder problems, infertility, and the possibility of a secondary cancer, such as bone sarcoma, a brain tumor, or acute myeloid leukemia (AML).
 Follow-up care should address your child’s quality of life, including any developmental, cognitive, or emotional concerns.

 Keeping a child’s personal health record

-You are encouraged to organize and keep a personal record of the child’s medical information.
+You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
-That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the cancer treatment your child receives and develop a survivorship care plan once treatment is completed.
+That way, as the child enters adulthood, they have a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
+The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the cancer treatment your child receives and develop a survivorship care plan when treatment is completed.